-Key management personnel are defined as members of the College Leadership Team and were represented by the following in 2018/19:
+Key management personnel are defined as members of the College Leadership Team and were represented by the following in 2019/20:

 Susan Higginson, Principal and CEO, Accounting Officer.
 Michael Norton, Deputy Principal.
-Maura Cummins, Vice Principal, Quality and Business Development.
+Philip Jones, Vice Principal Quality Assurance Christine Carter, Vice Principal Curriculum Lesley Venables, Clerk to the Governors